 The key word here is DIVERSITY.
-The best diet for gut health is one that contains lots of different vegetables, wholegrains, legumes and a variety of proteins.
+The best diet for gut health is one that contains lots of different vegetables, wholegrains, legumes and a variety of proteins, which will also mean you're getting a variety of fibre.
 Keep mixing it up – aim for 30 different types of plant based foods per week.
 This is easier than it sounds; herbs, spices, nuts, seeds and grains all count.
 For example of bowl of Troo Nutty & Cinnamon Granola contains 11 different plant products, getting you a third of the way there!

 Rather than electing for an iceberg lettuce, go for a bag of mixed leaves.
 Try buying a bag of mixed seeds to sprinkle on salads and yoghurt; add ras-el-hanout spice or garam masala to sauces or hummus dips.
 Always be on the lookout for opportunities to add a few herbs or spices to your cooking or baking – in this instance more is definitely more!

 Probiotics are the beneficial bacteria found in the gut.
 You need to have a wide variety of different bacteria to thrive.

 More and more research links some diseases to a low presence of particular types of bacteria in the gut.
 A lack of diversity can also lead to health conditions like obesity.